Yasuji Okamura: Early life

-On May 31, the same year, he reached the conclusion of the Heiwa and Tanggu Agreement, which was the plenipotentiary of the National Government Army.
+The same year on 31 May, he reached the conclusion of the Heiwa and Tanggu Agreement, which was the plenipotentiary of the National Government Army.

 From 1932 to 1933, Okamura was Deputy chief-of-staff of the Shanghai Expeditionary Army under the aegis of the Kwantung Army.
 According to Okamura's own memoirs, he played a role in the recruitment of comfort women from Nagasaki prefecture to serve in military brothels in Shanghai.

 He served as military attaché to Manchukuo from 1933 to 1934, and played a role in the negotiations for the Tanggu Truce between Japan and China.

 Okamura was promoted to lieutenant general in 1936, and assigned command of the IJA 2nd Division.

 Second Sino-Japanese War

 In 1938, a year after the Marco Polo Bridge Incident, Okamura was assigned as the commander in chief of the Japanese Eleventh Army, which participated in numerous major engagements in the Second Sino-Japanese War, notably the Battles of Wuhan, Nanchang and Changsha.
 According to historians Yoshiaki Yoshimi and Seiya Matsuno, Okamura was authorized by Emperor Hirohito to use chemical weapons during those battles.

 In April 1940, Okamura was promoted to the rank of full general.
 In July 1941, he was appointed the commander-in-chief of the Northern China Area Army.
-In December 1941, Okamura received Imperial General Headquarters Order Number 575 authorizing the implementation of the Three Alls Policy in north China, aimed primarily at breaking the Chinese Red Army.
+In December 1941, Okamura received Imperial General Headquarters Order Number 575 authorizing the implementation of the Three Alls Policy in Hebei province, aimed primarily at breaking the communist Eighth Route Army.
 According to historian Mitsuyoshi Himeta, the scorched earth campaign was responsible for the deaths of "more than 2.7 million" Chinese civilians.

-In 1944, Okamura was overall commander of the massive and largely successful Operation Ichigo against airfields in southern China, while retaining personal command of the Japanese Sixth Area Army.
+In 1944, Okamura was overall commander of Operation Ichigo against airfields in China, while retaining personal command of the Japanese Sixth Area Army.
 A few months later, he was appointed the commander-in-chief of the China Expeditionary Army.
-As late as January 1945, Okamura was still confident of the victory of Japan in China.
+On 6 April-9 June 1945, Okamura was defeated by the Chinese in the Battle of West Hunan.
+Japan also lost the Second Guangxi campaign in April-21 August 1945 and was expelled from their last position in Guangxi province which was the last battle fought between the Chinese and Japanese.

-With the surrender of Japan on 15 August 1945, Okamura represented the Imperial Japanese Army in the China Burma India Theater official surrender ceremony held at Nanjing on 9 September 1945.
-The Chinese representatives at the surrender was General He Yingqin, who ironically was Okamura's opposite during the Tanggu Truce negotiations.
+With the surrender of Japan on 15 August 1945, Okamura represented the Imperial Japanese Army in the official surrender ceremony of the China Burma India Theater held at Nanjing on 9 September 1945.
+The Chinese representative at the surrender, in an irony of history, was General He Yingqin, Okamura's opposite during the Tanggu Truce negotiations.